-Through its Reinsurance Areas, the Companies are responsible for correctly identifying the appropriate level of risk transfer for its previously-defined risk limits, and for defining/designing the types of reinsurance agreements based on its risk profile.
+Through its Reinsurance Area, the Group is responsible for correctly identifying the appropriate level of risk transfer for its previously-defined risk limits, and for defining/designing the types of reinsurance agreements based on its risk profile.

-Once its reinsurance needs have been defined, the Companies communicate them to the reinsurers to jointly plan the optimal structure and conditions for assignment contracts.
+Once its reinsurance needs have been defined, the companies communicate them to the reinsurers to jointly plan the optimal structure and conditions for assignment contracts.